PaulaRamiro/NpAUREO/GeneralWorkFlow.md

     pool.join()

 ```
-We checked for only circular plasmids with the following script that connects to the NCBI API
+We checked the topology of the plasmids to maintain only those that were circular with the following script that connects to the NCBI API:
 ```diff
 + # Python3 #
 import requests